fern-api/docs-starter/README.md

 Confirm that you see a new folder named `openapi` and that it contains the OAS file you specified, in YAML format.

+*Note: Don't have an OpenAPI spec?
+Use Fern's simpler format to define your API.* [*Learn more*](https://github.com/fern-api/docs-starter-fern-definition)

 ### Step 6: Check that your OpenAPI specification is valid

 Run the following command to check that your OpenAPI/Swagger specification is valid: